Conception Island National Park

-The Conception Island National Park is a protected area in the Bahamas.
-The island lies between Cat Island to the north and Rum Cay to the south.
-The vegetation consists of mangrove communities, with typical strand vegetation, and the island is visited by green turtles, sea birds and migrating birds.
+The Conception Island National Park is a protected area in The Bahamas.
+The park, which covers Conception Bank, lies between Cat Island to the north and Rum Cay to the south.
+The vegetation consists of mangrove communities, with typical strand vegetation, and the island is an important hatching sites for green turtles, an Important Bird Area, with many species of bird known to visit.
+It is also home to the endemic Conception Bank silver boa, discovered in 2015.

 The park

 The park has a land area of 810 hectare and a maximum altitude of 20 m.
 It is administered by the Bahamas National Trust.
+It covers Conception Bank, which consists of Conception Island, Booby Cay, the South Rocks and various other scattered islets.

 Washington Irving identified Conception Island as the site of one of Christopher Columbus' landfalls during his 1492 voyage, but this early theory was not supported by other historians and writers (either at the time or subsequently), who identified different claimant islands as the site of Columbus's landfall.

 Flora and fauna

 The island has an extensive area of mangrove-dominated habitat and typical strandline vegetation.
-It is one of the most important nesting sites for the green sea turtle in the Bahamas and is visited by many migrating birds.
+It is one of the most important hatching sites for the green sea turtle in The Bahamas, with its mangroves and Conception Creek, a salty bay of Conception Island, being hotspots of green turtle activity.
+Exploitation of the island's green turtle population is prohibited by law, but enforcing this protection is difficult, and turtles are occasionally removed from their habitat by visitors to the island.

+In 2015, a previously unknown species of boa was discovered on the island, and subsequently given the name Conception Bank silver boa (Chilabothrus argentum), the name being a reference to the fact it was first found in a silver palm.
+The boa is endemic to the park.

+The park is considered an Important Bird Area, with at least 68 species of bird being known to visit the park, and out of those Antillean nighthawks, Audubon's shearwaters, brown noddies, bridled terns, royal terns, sooty terns and white-tailed tropicbirds are known to nest in the area.